libktx/ktx/math/README.md

 #### `ImmutableVector2`

 - `ImmutableVector2` is an immutable equivalent to `Vector2`.
-It provides most of the functionality of `Vector2`, but mutation methods return new vectors instead of mutate the reference.
+It provides most of the functionality of `Vector2`, but mutation methods return new vectors instead of mutating the objects.
-- Note that one may want to create type aliases to make the usage more concise: `typealias Vect2 = ImmutableVector2`
+- Note that one may want to create type aliases to make the usage more concise: `typealias Vect2 = ImmutableVector2`.
 - `ImmutableVector` is comparable (`>`, `>=`, `<`, `<=` are available).
 Comparison is evaluated by length.
 - Instances can be destructed: `val (x, y) = vector2`.
 - `Vector2.toImmutable()` Returns an immutable vector with same `x` and `y` attributes than this `Vector2`